 There’s an old saying that goes “changed lives change lives.”
 I think this is the reason the early church has such an amazing impact on their world.
 Having been changed by Jesus, they changed the world one person at a time.
 Do we really want to see people of Lincoln Parish experience revival?
 If we do, we must make the commitment to personal spiritual transformation.
 Eugene Peterson is right when he says that “discipleship is a long obedience in the same direction.”
 That direction is toward Jesus this and every year.

-I love you with the love of the Lord.
+Merry Christmas and Happy New Year from the Smarts.
+We love you with the love of the Lord!